 - Peterborough Museum – This museum is a place to visit for students, guided tours.
 Here activities and special events occur.
 Here the collection comprises 200,000 items of national and international level on interactive display for all ages.

-- Thorny Heritage Museum it is a beautiful place to visit who wants to relive the moments from Fenland village to modern day development.
-This site is open for few days of the year.
-Entry is free.
+- Thorny Heritage Museum is a beautiful place to visit who wants to relive the moments from Fenland village to modern-day development.
+This site is open for a few days of the year.
+The entry is free.
 So, you have calculated your visiting plan according to this.